domschl/muwerk/munet/README.md

 ### ESP32

-Uploadfs currently doesn't seem to be supported with ESP32.

-The recommended way is to use the Arduino GUI with the following extension that adds an SPIFFS-upload option to the Arduino GUI: [Arduino plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin)
+* Support for SPIFFS `uploadfs` option of platformio with ESP32 is very recent (as of June 2018).
+Alternatively this [Arduino plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin) can be used to upload the SPIFFS filesystem to ESP32.

 ## Network protocols

 * Automatic connection to an access point: munet uses the SSID and password to connect the ESP to the local wireless network.
 Automatic reconnection will be tried on network-failures.
 On repeated failures, the ESP chip will be rebootet.
 * NTP: The library uses the new internal NTP time implementation.
 See test/netclock for samples on how to access local and UTC time.
 The Unix time rule defines the automatic DST rules and timezones.
 * OTA: The munet library handles over-the-air software updates.
-Simply upload new images with `pio run -t upload --upload-port <hostname-of-esp>`
+Simply upload new images with `pio run -t upload --upload-port <hostname-of-esp>`.
+OTA-mode automatically switches the muwerk scheduler into single-task mode.
 * MQTT: tbd.